fboender/scriptform/README.md

 - Uploaded files are automatically saved to temporary files, which are passed on to the callback.
 - Multiple forms in a single JSON definition file.
+- Handles script / exception errors, HTML output or lets scripts and Python callbacks stream their own HTTP response to the browser.

 ### Use-cases